Obi-Wan Kenobi (miniseries): Design

 Doug Chiang and Todd Cherniawsky were the production designers for the series, with Suttirat Anne Larlarb as costume designer.
 Chiang, who is the vice president and executive creative director of Lucasfilm overseeing the designs of all the projects, said the biggest challenge of the series was bridging the designs of the prequel and original trilogies together and remaining faithful to the films while adding new elements.
 For instance, the designs of Tatooine remain consistent with the films but they were able to bring new elements to the series for the town of Anchorhead, which had first been referenced in Star Wars (1977) but had never been portrayed on screen before.
 Chiang and Cherniawsky collaborated to create a design and achieve the "balance" that Chow desired.

+Shaun Smith served as prosthetic supervisor for the show's makeup effects team, overseeing the creation and application of facial and body prosthetics across the series, including Darth Vader's on‑screen appearance.
+Hayden Christensen said, "I got to work with a great team of makeup artists, led by a fellow called Shaun Smith, and they did some incredible work", adding the application took "a good four to five hours" per session and helped him inhabit the character.
+Production designer Doug Chiang worked closely with makeup and prosthetics team to ensure the prosthetics matched the series' creative vision.

 Propmaster Brad Elliott rewatched all the films in the prequel trilogy to prepare for his work on the series.
 He was influenced by resources Pablo Hidalgo brought for the creative team, Ralph McQuarrie's work on the original trilogy, and techniques prop builders used in the original trilogy.
 He chose to keep some of Kenobi's belongings, such as his macrobinoculars, holoprojectors, and datapad from the prequel trilogy.
 He felt "It made sense that Kenobi would take a few items with him to watch over Luke" and explained that he kept the holoprojector in case Bail Organa had contacted him.
 Creating Kenobi's lightsaber was challenging for the prop builders, as prop designers from the prequel and original trilogies did not use the same hilt designs, requiring the prop team on the series to merge the two iterations together "into something new that still felt authentic".
 He further explained that the hilt's visual aesthetic was primarily inspired from the prequel trilogy, but the team had upgraded the emitter to imitate Guinness's lightsaber in Star Wars.
 When creating the lightsabers for the Inquisitors, Filoni advised they imagined that the animated version was an "exaggerated version" of the live-action.
 Elliot says this helped the team keep the overall form of the lightsabers from Rebels, in which the Inquisitors first appeared, but change the proportions for human contact.
 The team customized the diameter of the lightsabers to accommodate the actors.